msdsalehi/justhro/README.md

 # 5 Advance topics
-## 5-1 Internationalization
+## 5-1 details (Optional)
-To enable localized messages for “apiMessage” property, put “errors.properties” message bundle in the “resources” folder of the service application.
+`Detail` is the error description in a human readable format.
+To enable localized messages for “detail” property, put “errors.properties” message bundle in the “resources/justhro/” folder of the service application.
 You may support different languages by adding more bundles having “_lang” postfix in file name.
 For instance, to support French, the bundle name will be “errors_fr.properties”.

+## 5-2 types (Optional)
+`Type` property is a URL (in the form of http(s)://your_domain/path_to_error_page) to a human readable description page for each error type.
+To define types, put “types.properties” message bundle in the “resources/justhro/” folder of the service application.

+If you do not provide types, Justhro will fill it with `about:blank`.

+## 5-3 titles (Optional)
+`Title` property is a specific title to each error type.
+To enable localized messages for “title” property, put “titles.properties” message bundle in the “resources/justhro/” folder of the service application.
+You may support different languages by adding more bundles having “_lang” postfix in file name.
+For instance, to support French, the bundle name will be “titles_fr.properties”.

+If you do not provide titles, Justhro will fill it with default english HTTP status code description.

-## 5-2 Checked exceptions
+## 5-4 Checked exceptions (Optional)
 Sometimes it is hard to find available exceptions which are possible to be thrown from a method, due to the large number of low level API invocations.
 Besides that, sometimes a developer decides to use checked exceptions in order to force the caller to handle the specific exceptional situation.
 Fortunately there is another base Exception class namely JustAPICheckedException you can extend to achieve this.